savob/savobajic.ca/content/projects/academic/bike.md

 <figure>
 <img src="/images/bike-matlab-model.png">
-<figcaption>Fig. 4 - An example configuration with its path ploted</figcaption>
+<figcaption>An example configuration with its path ploted</figcaption>
 </figure>

 Once it would process all the different cases across our ranges of interest the system was programmed to then